 c.
-LESS THAN SIGNIFICANT IMPACT.
-The project does not propose any uses or activities that would negatively affect any persons directly or indirectly.
-In addition, all resource topics associated with the project have been analyzed in accordance with CEQA and the State CEQA Guidelines and were found to pose no impacts or less-than-significant impacts.
-Standard City Mitigation Measures are included in Attachment B and are intended to be implemented for future land development projects with ground disturbing activities.
+No Impact.
+The project, as a land use plan update, zone code update and specific plan update does not propose any uses or activities that would negatively affect any persons directly or indirectly.
+In addition, all resource topics associated with the project have been analyzed in accordance with CEQA and the State CEQA Guidelines and were found to pose no impacts given the scope and nature of the proposed project.

+Standard City Mitigation Measures are included in Attachment B and are intended to be implemented for future land development projects with ground disturbing activities in the City.
 Consequently, the project would not result in any environmental effects that would cause substantial adverse effects on human beings directly or indirectly.